 While PSUs are typically categorized by power efficiency I'll take you through an additional category I use for my personal computer builds; tiers.
 Below, you'll see my tier list for power supplies with tier 1 being the best quality and tier 3 being more of an average quality option.
 Tier 3 is by no means bad.
 In fact, I regularly use tier 3 options budget builds.
 That being said, I wouldn't use a tier 3 option in a build with high-end components.

 Top Rated 400 to 550 Watt Power Supplies in 2017

-Before I begin, I wanted to say that there's a ton of power supplies that could be listed here but, for all of our sake, I'm limiting it to 3 per category and one for each tier.
+Before I begin, there are many power supplies that could be listed here.
+For all of our sake, I'm limiting it to 3 per category and one for each tier.

 How do I choose a particular PSU for the tier list?
 Various forums online have tier lists of power supplies.
 I've taken that, looked at current market pricing and quality vs value, as well as my own personal experience to make this list.
 My tiers are not the same as their tiers as value is a strong consideration.
 Your feedback is always welcome.

 Keep in mind that I consider all of these power supplies "good values" and useful for all types of budgets and future PC building plans.

 Tier 1 (Best) for 400 to 550 Watt:

 For these models, I'd simply go with whichever one gives you the appropriate capacity for the least amount of money.
 Both have industrial grade protection circuitry and both are gold rated.